 In a class of 30, it can be hard to give pupils the individualised support they need, meaning pupils can fall behind.

-Maths tuition supports whole class teaching by providing pupils with individualised support in the areas they need it most.
+One to one maths tuition supports whole class teaching by providing pupils with individualised support in the areas they need it most.

 “Third Space Learning provides individualised support targeted at gaps in learning and gives the children valuable input into their learning that sometimes they don’t get in the busy day at school.
-It has boosted children’s confidence in maths and promotes maths language and reasoning.”
+It has boosted children’s confidence in maths and promotes mathematical language and reasoning.”

 Assistant Headteacher